kastnerp/ClimateRadials/README.md

 ![Figure_2](/readme/Figure_2.png)

+## Notes

+The package contains a hardcopy of the [epw](https://github.com/building-energy/epw) package as it is not currently released as a package on `pip`.

 ## ToDo:
 - [ ] Selection which variable to plot
 - [ ] Incorporate precipitation
 - [ ] Code readability